 I was able to identify obvious frauds and misleading offers.

 My 2nd Step: Website Analysis

-I was particularly interested in the optimization of their products, services, customer support, company experience, and any recognitions they had received.
+I was particularly interested in optimizing their products, services, customer support, company experience, and any recognition they had received.

 My 3rd Step: Talking with actual customers